Trump Pumped Market Ready To Be Dumped?

 Expectations are an emotion that can create tremendous momentum when it comes to trading stocks.
-Every now and then the market makes a parabolic move upward driven by investor expectations.
+Every now and then, the market makes a parabolic move upward driven by investor expectations.
 When I see this type of market action, I always get the image of a person attempting to run up a wall.
 Since the laws of physics apply to everyone equally, the inevitable outcome is that the individual must return to earth.
 The more skilled in the wall flip maneuver land on their feet, unscathed.
 However, many of these attempts end up in some form of injury.

 The analogy is usually appropriate for a single stock.
 A particular company sees expectations build about the future and share demand rises.
 Investors, attracted to the momentum propelling the shares upward pile into the action.
 Driven by the hype, the price chart begins to reflect a steep upward curve.
 You can guess what happens next in a large majority of these market situations.